nilesr/2bit/README.md

 Inspired by [2bit](http://2bit.neocities.org/)

-Usage: `python3 2bit.py my_image_file.png`
+Usage: `python3 2bit.py infile.png [outfile.png] [bits]`

 Warning: Will probably turn transparency black

-You can change the number of bits at the top of the file for different results.
+You can change the number of bits for different results.
 1 would be just black and white, while 8 would be the original image in greyscale.